fifieldt/twcitizen/content/high-level-professional.md

 ## Residence Requirement
-In general, you must be resident in Taiwan for more than 183 days a year for at least five continuous years, or three if you are married to a Taiwanese citizen.
+You must have been resident in Taiwan for either:
+* more than 183 days a year for at least two continuous years (new in 2024), or
+* at least three years if you are married to a Taiwanese citizen, or
+* at least five continuous years.

 You do not need to hold permanent residence (APRC), but this does waive certain requirements, as does spending more than 10 consecutive years resident in Taiwan.

 It is crucial that:
 * You are legally resident in Taiwan, with an ARC, for this time